dthies/moodle-contenttype_repurpose/README.md

 Multiple Choice, Short Answer, and True/False.
 They can be imported individually as Essay, Multiple Choice, Guess the Answer, and True/False H5P content types.
-Questions in a directory can be imported collectively to create a Column, Single Choice Set, Dialog Cards or Flash Cards content types.
+Questions in a directory can be imported collectively to create a Column, Crossword, Single Choice Set, Dialog Cards or Flash Cards content types.
 Audio, video, and image files can also be imported into the column content type.
 After creation the content types can be edited in the content bank as normal H5P content and combined with other content